Luang Prabang

 Wake up before sunrise, prepare your offering, kneel by the street and take part in one of the most sacred Lao traditions.

-Alms Giving is a sacred tradition that dates back to the 14th century, but numerous locals still partake in the ceremony.
-Every day at 5:30, hundreds of monks leave the temples for a procession along the streets of Luang Prabang to gather their food supplies for the day.
+Every morning at 5:30, hundreds of monks leave the temples for a procession along the streets of Luang Prabang to gather their food supplies for the day.
 Those who intend to donate should kneel along the procession route before the monks arrive and bow as the monks pass by.
-No one is obliged to give, but all donations will be accepted, including those from tourists.

 Tourists are welcome to join.
 Just take note of these unspoken rules:

-- Remove your socks and shoes during the ceremony
+Remove your socks and shoes during the ceremony.

-- Never touch the monks
+Never touch the monks.

-- Keep your head lower than the monks
+Keep your head lower than the monks.

-- Keep a respectful distance.
-If you want to take photos, stand behind those giving offerings
+Keep a respectful distance.
+If you want to take photos, stand behind those giving offerings.

-- Stay silent and limit your movements
+Stay silent and limit your movements.

 #10 Sunset at Phou Si Hill